 |District of Columbia|

-These were the least expensive state car insurance trends:
+These are the least expensive states:

 A new vehicle will cost more for insurance than a used vehicle, but the simple rule is that the more a vehicle costs the more it is to insure.
-So, you could have an expensive used car that would be more expensive than a less expensive new car.
+So, you could have an expensive used car that would be more expensive than a new car.

-In the past, optional security features would help the price of insurance, but most vehicles now come with air-bags and anti-lock brakes so it isn't as big of a factor.
+In the past, optional security features would help the price of insurance, but most vehicles now come with air-bags and anti-lock brakes, so it isn't as big of a factor.